Friday, March 10, 2017

 Lastly, be sure you thoroughly wash and dry your morning mug after immersing your sensitive place inside it.

-Took me about four sips before I realized why the morning tea was tasting so spicy.
+Took me about four sips before I realized why the morning tea was tasting so extra spicy.